Priyesh95/nested-comments/README.md

 2. UI CONTROLLER: This controller makes any changes to the DOM and handles all UI functionalities.
 3. COMMENT CONTROLLER: This controller has all the comment prototype and also maintains the comments data structure.

-## Please Note

-The comments are being stored in Local Storage of browser instaed of any db.
-Due to shortage of time I could not add server side and back end implementation.
-If required, please let me know and I will try to implement the remaining functionalities after office hours.